Same Song, Different Movie: Rhapsody in Blue by George Gershwin

 As cited earlier, the comedy, screenwriting, and filmmaking of Woody Allen‘s, among other things, peculiarly special.
 A career spanning decades and stressing both humor and drama…sometimes within the same film or scene.
 Quirky personal efforts, none more so than his Manhattan, which clearly emerged from the Seventies.
 Another self-directed dramatic romantic comedy deemed “culturally significant” and placed in the National Film Registry.
 Need only view its beautiful Gordon Willis-lensed montage opening of that densely populated borough, Allen fitfully narrating introductory drafts of his book’s main character and the city he loves.
 Accompanied by George Gershwin’s magnum opus, it explains why the U.S. Library of Congress did so.
 Rhapsody in Blue the lyrical consciousness of the twice-divorced, female-challenged, 42-year-old ex-TV comedy writer now dating a 17-year-old girl3.

 The Great Gatsby (2013)

 Australia’s director-screenwriter-producer Baz Luhrmann has made quite a name for himself, even if he only has five feature films (and a number of shorts) to his credit.
 All of them spectacular, most featuring audacious, music-filled and elaborately staged sequences.
 Luhrmann on the other end of the scale compared to the introspect Allen in style and volume.
-Nonetheless, when it came to needle dropping George Gershwin’s most popular work, he could not have picked a more perfect personality to match it with.
-The title character to F. Scott Fitzgerald’s The Great Gatsby.
-Rhapsody in Blue electrified the sequence4 that dramatically introduced Jay Gatsby onscreen.
-The teller of the tale, Nick’s chance meeting with the mysterious business magnet at one of his breathtaking parties.
-All eyes and ears set aloft as it played with the fireworks in the backdrop, recreating the same rousing Jazz-aged period that undoubtably gave rise to Gershwin’s masterwork.
+Nonetheless, when it came to needle dropping George Gershwin’s most popular work, he could not have picked a more perfect personality to match it with: F. Scott Fitzgerald’s title character in The Great Gatsby.
+Rhapsody in Blue electrified the sequence4 that dramatically introduced Jay Gatsby onscreen via Nick Carraway’s chance meeting with the mysterious business magnet at one of his breathtaking parties.
+All eyes and ears set aloft as it played with the fireworks in the backdrop, recreating the same rousing Jazz-aged period that undoubtedly gave rise to Gershwin’s masterwork.

 The entire series can be found here.